Firebase-Camp/2018-firebase-polymer/Notes/01-BasicPolymerApp.md

 This is a walkthrough of the [_Build and Deploy a Polymer 2.0 App From Scratch_](https://codelabs.developers.google.com/codelabs/whose-flag/index.html) Codelab

+Note that while we are using Polymer (library to build web components, with a little "extra" synctatic sugar & helpers) - you should be able to build custom elements without it, by using the vanilla API methods.

+Once created, you should be able to use custom elements anywhere just like regular HTML tags.
+But can you?
+How "WC-ready" are the various front-end frameworks?
+The [Custom Elements Everywhere](https://custom-elements-everywhere.com/) site tracks compliance.
+Learn more from Rob Dodson's talk at Polymer Summit 2017.
+[Slides](https://speakerdeck.com/robdodson/custom-elements-everywhere).
+[Video]()

 > What you build

 A simple flag-guessing game.
 Present a flag to the user.
 Give them two choices for an answer.
 They pick one and you tell them if they are right or wrong.
 Plus, a button that let's them go another round.